Mishpatim: Peace or Victory?

 Rebbe Nachman of Breslev teaches that there is a type of lust where a person craves victory, strife and war.
 This lust comes from his blood that hasn’t yet served Hashem.
 Each person must uproot this lust and pursue peace; this is accomplished through profuse Torah learning and prayer, for this way, a person merits peace.[1]

 In effect, the power of Torah and prayer is much greater than the power of hate and strife.
 People wonder all the time, “How do we possibly overcome the threat of radical Islam and and global terror?”
 The answer is surprisingly simple.
 The Midrash says that when “Jacob sounds his voice, the hands of Esau cannot prevail.”[6]
-“The voice of Jacob” is the sound of Torah learning and prayer, that which not only rectifies an individual, but rectifies the entire world, for it overrides the force of evil, eradicates strife and bloodshed, and brings peace to the world.
+“The voice of Jacob” is the sound of Torah learning and prayer, which not only rectifies an individual, but rectifies the entire world.
+It overrides the force of evil, eradicates strife and bloodshed, and brings peace to the world.

 [1] Likutei Moharan I:75